wojciech-graj/oriel/README.md

 Oriel is a *"graphics-based batch language"* from the *Power Tools* series of books.
 This interpreter aims to accurately recreate the 1991 implementation of the language for Windows 3 on modern hardware using Rust and Gtk+3.

+To read about Oriel, see the book's chapter in `book.pdf`

 Support for the  1994 Windows NT version of Oriel may be added in the future, but "Windows NT Power Tools" is extremely elusive.

 ![set](screenshot/set.png)